terranodo/tegola-docs/content/getting-started/index.md

   max_zoom = 20
 ```

-Note that this configuration file is specific to the Bonn data and if using other data, will need to be configured based on the data being used.
+Note: This configuration file is specific to the Bonn data provided in step 2.
+If you're using another dataset reference the [Configuration Documentation](/configuration).

 ## 4. Start Tegola